MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Discussion

+The synchrotron emission of PMN~J1033--4335 clearly shows the presence of an extended cloud of relativistic electrons.
+Photons from the cosmic microwave background (CMB) will necessarily inverse Compton (IC) scatter on those electrons, possibly giving rise to detectable extended non-thermal X-ray emission.
+Since $P_{\rm Compton} \sim \frac{u_{\rm phot}}{u_B}P_{\rm synchrotron}$, the expected X-ray luminosity from IC emission can be estimated by assuming a magnetic field energy density, $u_B$, the known CMB photon energy density, $u_{\rm phot}$, at the NAT redshift and the measured synchrotron power, $P_{\rm synchroton}$ \citep[e.g.,][]{2008MNRAS.386.1774E}.
 We compute the synchrotron and X-ray luminosities for a power-law energy distribution of cosmic ray electrons (CRe).
 Assuming that the radio spectral index reflects the slope of the CRe energy distribution for a homogeneous magnetic field distribution, we estimate the expected X-ray power of the NAT radio galaxy and compare it to our X-ray measurements.
-For the radio spectral index of $\alpha = -0.71$ (see Section~3.1.1), a flux density of 300 mJy at 888 MHz (ie, $P_{\rm 0.9GHz}$ = $1.86 \times 10^{32}$ erg\,s$^{-1}$\,Hz$^{-1}$) and an assumed magnetic field of 3$\mu$Gauss, we estimate the X-ray power in the 0.5 -- 2 keV range from IC emission as $L_{\rm 0.5-2keV} = 1.1 \times 10^{41}$ erg\,s$^{-1}$.
-This is much less than the estimated X-ray power of the northern structure around the PMN~J1033--4335 radio galaxy from our eROSITA measurements, $L_{X,0.5-2.0~\mathrm{keV}} = 2.8 \times 10^{43}$ erg\,s$^{-1}$, given in Table~\ref{tab:tab4}.
+For a radio spectral index of $\alpha = -0.7$ , a flux density of 300~mJy at 888~MHz (ie, $P_{888}$ = $1.86 \times 10^{32}$~erg\,s$^{-1}$\,Hz$^{-1}$) and an assumed magnetic field of 3~$\mu$Gauss, we estimate the X-ray power in the 0.5 -- 2 keV range from IC~emission as $L_{\rm 0.5-2keV} = 1.1 \times 10^{41}$~erg\,s$^{-1}$.
+This is much less than the estimated X-ray power of the northern structure around the PMN~J1033--4335 radio galaxy from our eROSITA measurements, $L_{X,0.5-2.0~\mathrm{keV}} = 2.8 \times 10^{43}$~erg\,s$^{-1}$, given in Table~\ref{tab:tab4}.
 We note that approximately a third of the northern X-ray emission is possibly associated with the radio tails.

-To increase the expected X-ray power from IC emission, a steeper spectral index of the radio lobes and/or a smaller magnetic field strength would be required.
-Conceivably, aged plasma in the radio galaxy may reside in a weaker magnetic field due to the expansion of the lobes.
-This may cause the actual CRe energy distribution to be steeper than inferred from the radio spectrum assuming a homogeneous magnetic field.
-Assuming a CRe energy spectrum slope of --3.42, we estimate the X-ray luminosity of the PMN~J1033--4335 radio lobes to be $L_{\rm 0.5-2keV} = 1.43 \times 10^{42}$ erg\,s$^{-1}$.